One of the few personal finance concepts that garner near-universal praise is the emergency fund.

 Single Income Or Variable Income, Larger Emergency Fund

 Let's say you are a single income family, including two spouses and three kids.
-Your job that has to support the whole family is entirely commission-based because you are a real estate agent.
+Your job supporting the whole family is entirely commission-based because you are a real estate agent.

 That is a situation where you might want to maintain a larger emergency fund, like six months of expenses (or even more!).

-You have a lot of people and expenses to attend to, and a change in the local real estate market could drastically affect all of your income.
+You have many people and expenses to attend to, and a change in the local real estate market could drastically affect all of your income.

 Dual Income Or Consistent Income, Leaner Emergency Fund